18 Festivals in Thailand That You Must Experience!

 Source

-The Mekong Naga Fireballs is one of the festivals in Thailand which has fascinated people from around the world.
+The Mekong Naga Fireballs is one of the festivals in Thailand that fascinates people from around the world.
 Taking place beside the Mekong River, thousands of large reddish-pink balls of light are observed to rise into the night sky without a sound or seeming human interaction.
 They rise to 600 feet in the air.
-Locals believe that this is the work of a serpent-like creature called Phaya Naga with divine powers, while scientists postulate that it is caused by the combustion of sulfur in the river's marshy environment.
-Regardless of whether it is a scientific phenomenon or the work of a water god, people gather at the Mekong River every October to watch this magnificent site unfold.
+Locals believe this is the work of a serpent-like creature called Phaya Naga with divine powers, while scientists postulate that it is caused by the combustion of sulfur in the river's marshy environment.
 In recent years, the mysterious red balls of light are joined by bursting of firecrackers.

 Location: Mekong River